givanse/givanse/site/articles-bodies/where-is-the-ember-community.md

  * The [Ember jobs board](http://jobs.emberjs.com/).
  * [Stack Overflow careers](http://careers.stackoverflow.com/jobs/tag/ember.js)

-There are always opportunities for different types of work:
+There are always opportunities for different types of work; contract, full-Time, remote etc.

- * Contract
- * Full-Time
- * On-Site
- * Part-Time
- * Remote

 There are a lot of resources and hopefully this post gave you a good direction of where to go when dealing with Ember.